Simple blood test may reveal your body’s inner clock

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Washington: Ever feel like it’s 7 am, even though the clock says 9 am?
-A team of researchers at Northwestern University said Monday they have designed a blood test that can measure a person’s inner body clock within 1.5 hours, an advance that may help personalize medical treatments in the future.
+Washington: A team of researchers at Northwestern University said Monday they have designed a blood test that can measure a person´s inner body clock within 1.5 hours, an advance that may help personalize medical treatments in the future.

+The study was published in the Proceedings of the National Academy of Sciences (PNAS), a peer-reviewed US journal.
+The "circadian rhythm" governs all cells in the body, and is a burgeoning field of research.

+For the current study, researchers took more than 1,100 blood samples from 73 people.
+Samples were taken about every two hours, and gene activity was tested at each interval to see how it changed over the course of a day.

+The research allowed scientists to decipher if a person´s body clock was off, for example, by up to two hours.
+All the data from the 73 people studied was computerized, and it revealed a pattern.
+"What the algorithm told us, is that there were a small set of about 40 markers that could predict the time of day with great accuracy," said Braun.

-Washington: Ever feel like it’s 7 am, even though the clock says 9 am?
-A team of researchers at Northwestern University said Monday they have designed a blood test that can measure a person’s inner body clock within 1.5 hours, an advance that may help personalize medical treatments in the future.
+Washington: A team of researchers at Northwestern University said Monday they have designed a blood test that can measure a person´s inner body clock within 1.5 hours, an advance that may help personalize medical treatments in the future.

+The study was published in the Proceedings of the National Academy of Sciences (PNAS), a peer-reviewed US journal.
+The "circadian rhythm" governs all cells in the body, and is a burgeoning field of research.

 Comments